-Sampled isokinetic data, together with data gathered from the in-stack analysers and flow meters, are used to derive a figure for total SO2 recovery, expressed as a percentage.
-This figure is the ratio of the total SO2 treated in the Acid Plant (total SO2 generated from furnace operations minus SO2 released from the Acid Plant Tails Gas Stack, Main Smelter Stack and bypass stacks) to the total SO2 generated from furnace operations.
+Sampled isokinetic data, together with data gathered from the in-stack analysers and flow meters, are used to derive a figure for total SO_2 recovery, expressed as a percentage.
+This figure is the ratio of the total SO_2 treated in the Acid Plant (total SO_2 generated from furnace operations minus SO_2 released from the Acid Plant Tails Gas Stack, Main Smelter Stack and bypass stacks) to the total SO_2 generated from furnace operations.

-Note: Condition (EPA 1301.37-43), Section 2 of EPA Licence 1301 defines the limit for total acid gas (expressed as SO3 equivalent) emitted from the Main Smelter Stack and Acid Plant Tails Gas Stack as 3,000 mg/Nm3, except during start-up, abnormal or emergency situations for the exempted periods and conditions described in EPA Exemption 3014.
+Note: Condition (EPA 1301.37-43), Section 2 of EPA Licence 1301 defines the limit for total acid gas (expressed as SO3 equivalent) emitted from the Main Smelter Stack and Acid Plant Tails Gas Stack as 3,000 mg/Nm3, except during start-up, abnormal or emergency situations.
 Both the Main Smelter Stack and Acid Plant Tails Gas Stack use continuous SO2 analysers to determine compliance with this condition.

-It is very difficult to correlate SO2 output to SO3 concentrations as SO3 cannot be continuously monitored.
-Based on stack sampling and monitoring, ODC utilises an internal SO2 limit of 2,400 mg/Nm3 for the Acid Plant Tail Gas Stack and the Main Smelter Stack.
-Concentrations above this limit are estimated to result in a total acid gas (expressed as SO3) concentration greater than 3,000 mg/Nm3.
+It is very difficult to correlate SO_2 output to SO_3 concentrations as SO_3 cannot be continuously monitored.
+Based on stack sampling and monitoring, ODC utilises an internal SO_2 limit of 2,400 mg/Nm3 for the Acid Plant Tail Gas Stack and the Main Smelter Stack.
+Concentrations above this limit are estimated to result in a total acid gas (expressed as SO_3) concentration greater than 3,000 mg/Nm3.